Does Explanation Presentation Format Affect How Users Assess and Understand AI?

 Design Implications

 - Consider hybrid designs.
-The observed tradeoffs suggest an ideal explanation interface might combine narrative entry with on-demand depth, providing a coherent foundation while preserving user agency over how far to explore.
+The tradeoffs observed suggest an ideal format might combine narrative structure with on-demand depth, offering coherent framing while preserving user agency.